nplan/HomeButtons/docs/original/user_guide.md

 ## Settings Menu {#settings}

-Open the settings menu by pressing any button for 5 seconds.
+Open the *Settings Menu* by pressing any button for 5 seconds.
 The menu will show the following options:

 - :material-account-cog: - [Setup](#setup)
 - :material-wifi-cog: - [Wi-Fi Setup](#wifi_setup)
 - :material-restore: - Restart
 - :material-close: - Close settings menu

+> Restart triggers publishing MQTT discovery message and icon download.
+The first time after a restart, Wi-Fi connection will take a few seconds longer.

+**Device Info**

+You can see details of you device like software version, hardware revision and IP address in the *Device Info* menu.
+To access it, hold :material-account-cog: for 2 seconds.

+**Factory Reset**

 To perform a factory reset, hold :material-restore: for 10 seconds. *Home Buttons* will restart and all user settings will be reset to default.
 You will have to set up the device again.

-> Restart triggers publishing MQTT discovery message and icon download.
-The first time after a restart, Wi-Fi connection will take a few seconds longer.

 ## Info Screen {#info_screen}

-Info screen displays current **temperature**, **humidity** and **battery** charge percentage.
+Info screen displays current **temperature**, **humidity** and **battery** percentage.

 !["Info Screen](assets/info_screen.png){width="125"}